SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    -> let minuteInterval = 5
    << // minuteInterval : Int = 5
    >> result = [Int]()
-   -> for tickMark in stride(from: 0, to: minutes, by: markInterval) {
+   -> for tickMark in stride(from: 0, to: minutes, by: minuteInterval) {
          // render the tick mark every 5 minutes (0, 5, 10, 15 ...
 45, 50, 55)
    >>      result.append(tickMark)
       }